ShamiulHaque-repository/FizzBuzz/README.md

 Both the method returns False if the passed parameter type is not int.

 System requirements:
-This program requires Python interpreter version above 3.
+<br>This program requires Python interpreter version above 3.
-Please also make sure the "unittest" unit testing framework is installed.
+<br>Please also make sure the "unittest" unit testing framework is installed.

 Execute:
-\nYou can execute the programe direct in the terminal with Python interpreter.
+<br>You can execute the programe direct in the terminal with Python interpreter.
 For example:
-\n$python main.py
+<br>$python main.py

 Test:
-\nYou can run the test script direct in the terminal with Python interpreter.
+<br>You can run the test script direct in the terminal with Python interpreter.
 For example:
-\n$python unitTest.py -v
+<br>$python unitTest.py -v